BEYOND MATERIAL WEALTH

 You shall not heap up what is call’d riches—

-You shall scatter with lavish hand all that you earn or achieve.
+Scatter with lavish hand all that you earn or

 Who has lavish’d all? for I lavish constantly the best I have,